 Amazon Website Design: 5 Winning Conversion Tactics

-Amazon, a name chosen by Bezos to evoke the world’s largest river, is now more readily associated with its largest e-commerce website.
-In 2015, it reached $100 billion in annual revenues, which is the fastest that any company has ever done so.
-The Amazon website design helped Bezos to become world’s richest man in 2017.
+Amazon, a name chosen by the company’s creator Jeff Bezos to evoke the world’s largest river, is now more readily associated with its largest e-commerce website.
+In 2015, it reached $100 billion in annual revenues, the fastest a company has ever reached that milestone.
+With a long list of similarly impressive performance statistics, Amazon’s website design has helped Bezos to become world’s richest man.

-Back in 1994 in the early days of Amazon, every time someone made a purchase from the bookstore located in Jeff Bezos’ garage, a bell in the office would ring, and everyone would gather to see if they knew the customer.
+Back in 1994 in the early days of the company, every time someone made a purchase from the bookstore located in Jeff Bezos’ garage, a bell in the office would ring.
+Everyone would gather to see if they knew the customer.
 It is probably good that this isn’t the practice anymore considering that this holiday season Amazon has sold more than a billion items.
 In 2016, it sold enough 4K televisions at Christmas to reach the peak of mount Everest more than nine times.

 Initially focusing on selling books, Amazon has now diversified its business and sells everything from nuts to socks.
 Furthermore, a tenth of their income now comes from cloud-computing platform Amazon Web Services (AWS) which has grown exponentially.

 This explains why there is a lot of interest in Amazon’s unprecedented success, but a closer look at the company and its execution reveals that, in the words of Seth Godin, “it takes about six years to become an overnight success”.